JzwOnly/web-template/README_EN.md

 ### 38. Base Secure Path Resolution

-In Vite, if we change the `base` in `vite.config.ts`, it causes the resource paths and route paths to become invalid.
+In Vite, if we change the `base` in `vite.config.mts`, it causes the resource paths and route paths to become invalid.
 Using `safeResolve` can ensure that the same `base` is used in both development and production environments.